Quantum Strategies to Overcome Classical Multiplexing Limits: Summary and Outlook

 Here we have identified semiclassical limits to the multiplexing advantage, and shown how to exploit quantum mechanics to break them.
 However and emphatically, we have not here identified fundamental Heisenberg limits to the multiplexing advantage, nor do we claim our quantum and multi-sever multiplexing methods are optimal in a quantum sense.
-One can readily imagine more advanced techniques for quantum multiplexing that e.g. encode qubits across many pulse in higher dimensional qudits across servers,\footnote{Indeed, even basic questions like ``How many qubits can one encode in an $N$-pulse sequence?" are non-trivial to answer except in the most basic cases i.e. if we limit to the zero and one photon-per-pulse subspace the answer is $N$ if we assume overall phase stability, which is achieved using the single click protocol \cite{vanDam2025}.
+One can readily imagine more advanced techniques for quantum multiplexing that, following the ideas of the original quantum multiplexing proposal in Ref. \cite{LoPiparo2019} or experimental efforts to coherently manipulate higher-dimensional degrees of freedom of photons \cite{Christ2012,Ansari2018,Ansari2018b,MeyerScott2020}, encode qubits across many pulse in higher dimensional qudits across servers,\footnote{Indeed, even basic questions like ``How many qubits can one encode in an $N$-pulse sequence?" are non-trivial to answer except in the most basic cases i.e. if we limit to the zero and one photon-per-pulse subspace the answer is $N$ if we assume overall phase stability, which is achieved using the single click protocol \cite{vanDam2025}.
 However, while relaxing phase stabilization should result in $N-1$ qubits since the overall phase constitutes a classical gauge degree of freedom \cite{Bartlett2007}, as of yet there is no protocol for extracting all of the qubits with high probability and the practical bound may be much lower.} or multi server multiplexing strategies utilizing asymmetric adaptive strategies and advanced memory configurations to further improve network performance.
 Assessing the optimality of those techniques will require identifying the fundamental limits to multiplexing advantage.
 It is well known that remote state preparation is a less demanding task than quantum state teleportation, with the latter requiring entanglement between two parties.
 Yet the semiclassical limits we've derived for the multiplexing advantage are identical for both RSP and EG processes; it is an open question whether Heisenberg-like quantum limits to multiplexing will reflect this fundamental difference between RSP and EG. We hope that in addition to guiding experimental design, this work will inspire theoretical development of even better next-generation quantum and multi-server multiplexing techniques, as well as inspire researchers to continue the search for the true quantum limits to multiplexing.